richardhj/contao-theme-framework/README.md

 In case your header and footer sections only contain static content, you do not have to configure those sections in your layout.
 Just include those sections via Twig includes.
 For navigation menus, you can use a Knp Menu (see below).
 For a user menu, you can use the [{{ app.user }} variable](https://symfony.com/doc/current/templates.html#the-app-global-variable).
-You will be surprised, how not using modules for the layout significantly enhances maintainability.
+You will be surprised how not using modules for the layout significantly enhances maintainability.

 ### Assets